HanabishiRecca/Discord-Slim/README.md

 # Discord Slim
 ### V2 IS UNDER DEVELOPMENT!
 Contains breaking changes and incompatible with V1.
+Dev version is unstable and can have bugs!
 API is unfinished and may be changed with further updates.

 ### V2 main features